-Auscultation of the valves of the heart
+Auscultation of the valves of the heart-NOT the same as surface anatomy ""

-- There are two normal heart sounds, often described as a lub and a dub that occur in sequence with each heartbeat. - First heart sound (S1) produced by the closing of the atrioventricular valves. - Second heart sound (S2), produced by the closing of the semilunar valves. - It is important for a physician to know where to place the stethoscope on the chest wall to be able to hear sounds produced at each valve with the minimum of distraction.
+- There are two normal heart sounds, often described as a lub and a dub that occur in sequence with each heartbeat. - First heart sound (S_1) produced by the closing of the atrioventricular valves. - Second heart sound (S2), produced by the closing of the semilunar valves.
+(Antic + Pulmonary Values) - It is important for a physician to know where to place the stethoscope on the chest wall to be able to hear sounds produced at each valve with the minimum of distraction. why? because the valve may be diseased or have Stenosis (Narrowing)

-From Drake R et al. Gray's atlas of anatomy.
-2nd ed.
-Philadelphia, PA: Churchill Livingstone/Elsevier; 2015.
+or the closure of the valve is insufficient which causes regurgitation of the blood

-- Pulmonary valve area is best heard over the left second intercostal space, near the sternal border. - Aortic valve area is best heard over the right second intercostal space, near the sternal border. - Mitral valve area is best heard over the apex of the heart. - Tricuspid valve area is at fourth & fifth intercostal space, near the left sternal border.
+• Pulmonary valve area is best heard over the left second intercostal space, near the sternal border or Medial end of the Intercostal Space.

+• Aortic valve area is best heard over the right second intercostal space, near the sternal border or Medial end of the Intercostal space.

+■ Mitral valve area is best heard over the apex of the heart. → Nine cm to the left from the Median Line in 5th Intercostal Space

+■ Tricuspid valve area is at fourth & fifth intercostal space, near the left sternal border.